SeaRyanC/blog/posts/accounting-error-is-not-cash-flow.md

 Again, I think there are legitimate debates to be had about what the magical word "rich" means in this country, and whether Financial Samurai's hypothetical family could cut back a bit, but two things are beyond debate.

-First: this family is saving money at a rate that is impossible for the median household, while simultaneously living an objectively enviable lifestyle.
+First: this family is saving money at a rate that is impossible for the median household, while simultaneously living an objectively affluent lifestyle.
 The median American household spends a third as much on food, half as much on entertainment, a third as much on personal care, and a bit more than half as much on clothing.

 Second: the $34 number at the bottom of the chart is *pure fiction*.
 It does not correspond to any actual fact about this family's finances.
+You could construct this chart to make it larger, smaller, even negative if you wanted, because it's just an error.

 As much as we might laugh at Sandy's mistake of her missing dollar compared to the $40 of profit her business actually turned, the Financial Samurai distortion is worse: it understates this family's annual savings by a factor of *3,000*.
 It does not belong here in any form, and its inclusion as "cash flow" is a hoax.

 Sadly, many major news outlets, including those who should have the financial savvy to recognize this total bamboozle of a chart, have run with this or a similar version of it when talking about the finances of higher-earning households.
 We can and should do better.